 “One million people are unemployed!” he exclaimed.
 There are 10.8 million people in Greece.
 If we could understand Greek, I’m sure his ranting would have sounded even more colourful.

-At the bus terminal, described by various books as “drab”, “dingy”, I asked the very polite lady in the information booth which counter to get my tickets to Kalambaka.
+At the bus terminal, described by various books as “drab”, “dingy”, I asked the very polite lady at the information booth which counter to get my tickets to Kalambaka.
 There wasn’t much English in the building, but I managed to get by.
 I went back to ask the lady at the information booth where the toilet was.
 She replied with a smile, dispelling all the gloom described by the books.
 Actually, the bus terminal wasn’t so drab or dingy compared to some of those in China.

 As for the buses, they were as sleek and comfortable as any long-distance coaches in the developed world.
 We didn’t have very long to wait.
 The bus departed punctually at 9.30am and the ride on the highway was smooth and comfortable.
 Our first rest stop came almost 3 hours later.
 I had to ask the driver for the duration of the stop and he replied that it was 10 minutes.